nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

     fsType: "ext4"
     volumeID: "<awsElasticBlockStore volume id>"
 ```
-- It is possible to verify the creation and get the volume info by running (Authentication through the AWS CLI it's required):
+- Verify the volume is created by getting the volume info running the following AWS CLI command (Authentication through the AWS CLI is required):
 ```
 aws --region <cluster region> ec2 describe-volumes --volume-id <awsElasticBlockStore volume id>
 ```
-- Copying the property "Device" from the output of previous command, it is possible to run from the cluster instance where the volume was mounted, the next commands to get more information about the free disk space, the mountpoint... :
+- Copy the property "Device" from the output of the previous command.
+Run the following commands on the cluster instance where the volume was mounted to get more information about the free disk space and the mount point:
 ```
 df -hT <device>
 ```